Scholarships & Fellowships

-To help make your experience in Washington, D.C. more affordable, we encourage all participants to explore the scholarship opportunities detailed below.
-It is important for students to understand that these scholarships are supplemental and should not be entirely relied upon to finance your participation in the program.
-Funding is competitive, not guaranteed, and varies based on availability each term.
-While some scholarships may not be open at this time, we encourage you to check back periodically for updates.
-Applications are only open to current program participants, and decisions are typically made after the final application deadline for the corresponding term.
+To help make your Washington, D.C. experience more affordable, we encourage all participants to explore the scholarship opportunities listed below.
+Keep in mind that these scholarships are meant to supplement your funding, and should not be relied upon as your sole source of financial support.
+Funding is competitive, not guaranteed, and availability can vary each term.
+While some scholarships may not be open right now, we recommend checking back periodically for updates.
+Remember, applications are only open to current program participants, and decisions are typically made after the final application deadline for each term.

 Subsidized Unpaid Interns Program (SUIP)